ennova/postmarkdown/readme.md

 # Postmarkdown

-A simple Rails blog engine powered by markdown.
+A simple Rails blog engine powered by Markdown.

 Postmarkdown is compatible with Rails 3 only and the gem is (soon to be) hosted on [RubyGems.org](http://rubygems.org).